 Description: Music is the heartbeat of this great show.
 It’s drenched throughout each episode.
 To have a true get down you need a group of songs.
 Check out the show’s soundtrack as well, it has some great tunes.

-The Get Down Playlist
+Exercise: The Get Down Playlist

 Students go around the room naming a song that would be part of their Get Down.
 This means, what songs get them hyped before a major event.
 What are the songs that make them dance and get excited.
 After naming the song, students name one reason why this song would be part of their Get Down